 - MDLive – The company provides 24/7 online medical counseling services to patients and keep doctors and other medical professionals in-house.
-If you’re hired, you’ll have access to an iOS or ANdroid app, where you’ll provide your consultation when needed.
+If you’re hired, you’ll have access to an iOS or Android app, where you’ll provide your consultation when needed.
 Payment is sent on a monthly basis.

 - SERMO – This social network of doctors (with 800,000+ verified physicians as members) allow doctors their own space, where they are paid to answer health surveys.

-Radiologists are medical doctors that specialize in diagnosing and treating patients with injuries or illnesses using medical imaging procedures such as x-rays, CT scans (computed tomography scans), MRIs (magnetic resonance imaging), ultrasound, nuclear medicine, or PETs (positron emission tomography).
+Radiologists are medical doctors that specialize in diagnosing and treating patients with injuries or illnesses using medical imaging procedures such as X-rays, CT scans (computed tomography scans), MRIs (magnetic resonance imaging), ultrasound, nuclear medicine, or PETs (positron emission tomography).

 Aside from having high-speed internet and a computer to work on, radiologists must also hold at least one state license, BR or ABOR certification, and is eligible for hospital credentialing.

-6. Medical Transcribers
+6. Medical Transcriber

 Medical transcription isn’t for everybody.

-Insurance companies (or third-party companies like Concentra or Professional Dynamics Inc. (PDI)) hire doctors like you to review patient records and assess if the meds or treatment prescribed were medically necessary and if they are covered under the patient’s insurance plan.
+Insurance companies, or third-party companies like Concentra or Professional Dynamics Inc. (PDI), hire doctors to review patient records and assess if the medication or treatment prescribed were medically necessary and if they are covered under the patient’s insurance plan.

-8. Medical Billing Jobs
+8. Medical Biller